MicrosoftDocs/biztalk-docs/biztalk/esb-toolkit/biztalk-server-integration2.md

 manager: "anneta"
 ---
 # BizTalk Server Integration
 AmberPoint packages its Microsoft BizTalk Server integration product as a custom BizTalk pipeline component.
-You can add this component to your existing custom pipelines using [!INCLUDE[vs2010](../includes/vs2010-md.md)], as shown in Figure 1.
+You can add this component to your existing custom pipelines using Visual Studio, as shown in Figure 1.

  ![VisualStudio Pipeline](../esb-toolkit/media/ch9-visualstudiopipeline.jpg "Ch9-VisualStudioPipeline")